DennisFaucher/firecracker/README.md

 ```

 ### Start Firecracker
-- Do this in a dedicated terminal session
+- Do this in a dedicated terminal session.
+We'll call this Terminal01
 ```
 API_SOCKET="/tmp/firecracker.socket"